 In the mood for a challenge?
 Skip the flat trails and hit up the hilly, 11-mile paved loop that runs through Belle Meade’s Percy Warner Park.
 Not for beginners, this shaded route offers all sorts of steep climbs that will get your heart rate up and your adrenaline pumping.
 Don't worry, though, there are also downhill sections that provide a reprieve at just the right times.
 This trail is also known for its great views and lots of wildlife, which will come in handy when you need something to help take your mind off the muscle burn.

 You'll have to travel 20 minutes or so outside of the city for this bike trail, but it's well worth the drive.
-At 6.5 miles long, its a great middle-distance route that offers a peaceful escape from the hustle and bustle of city life.
+At 6.7 miles long, this paved and compacted gravel ride is a great middle-distance route that offers a peaceful escape from the hustle and bustle of city life.
 You'll travel past trickling streams, towering trees, and the Cumberland River.
 And if you want to spend a little more time in the fresh air, you can pitch a tent at the campground off the Eagle Pass trail section.

 Popular among cyclists, runners, and walkers alike, this trail is easily one of the best bike trails in the state.
 Starting at the Percy Priest Dam, the paved route meanders along the Stones River for almost 10 miles.
 Along the way, you'll be surrounded by lush greenery and stunning scenery.
 And while it's mostly flat, there are a few hills you'll have to contend with.
 Don't have a bike of your own?
 No problem — there are bike rentals available at near the Two Rivers Park trailhead.